Emory-HITI/Niffler/modules/cold-extraction/README.md

 * *DateFormat*: DateFormat can range from %Y%m%d, %m/%d/%y, %m-%d-%y, %%m%d%y, etc. For extractions without a Date, leave this entry unmodified.

+* *SendEmail*: Do you want to send an email notification when the extraction completes?
+The default is true.
+You may disable this if you do not want to receive an email upon the completion.

+* *YourEmail*: Replace "test@test.test" with a valid email if you would like to receive an email notification.
+If the SendEmail property is disabled, you can leave this as is.

 ## Running the Niffler Retrospective Data Retriever